yboufenneche/SA-6TiSCH/README.md

 ## Choosing selfish nodes

-The strategy of choosing which nodes to be configured as selfish ones is implemented in the files `SimEngine/SimEngine.py` and `SimEngine/Mote/rpl.py`.
+The strategy of choosing which nodes to be configured as selfish ones for a simulation is implemented in the files `SimEngine/SimEngine.py` and `SimEngine/Mote/rpl.py`.
 We start with the first nodes that have successfully joined the network.

 ## Results